rwt-9829/robot-simulation/README.md

 # 2D Wheeled Robot Dynamics Simulation
 ## Description
-This project aims to simulate a [differential drive robot](https://en.wikipedia.org/wiki/Differential_wheeled_robot) by implementing the dynamics of the vehicle on a virtual environment.
+This project aims to simulate a [differential drive robot](https://en.wikipedia.org/wiki/Differential_wheeled_robot) by implementing the kinematics of the vehicle on a virtual environment.

 ## Motivation